shruti-misra/husky100/_pages/asb.md

 Engineering was challenging.
 I constantly doubted my intellectual abilities and lost sight of why I changed majors.
 Instead of sustainability, I focused on embedded computing, because everyone else was doing it and it led to lucrative jobs.
 Due to muddled motivations, I pursued those jobs despite not finding them interesting.
 I graduated with a good grade, but lacked a sense of purpose.

 When I started my Masters program, I was looking to apply my engineering skills towards a cause.
 So, I approached The Pipeline Project with an idea to have an engineering ASB.
-Consequently, we worked with a new school (Granger High School) in Yakima Valley and taught their students an engineering design curriculum.
+Consequently, we worked with a new school (<a href = "https://en.wikipedia.org/wiki/Granger,_Washington">Granger</a> High School) in Yakima Valley and taught their students an engineering design curriculum.

 ASB led me to be an engineer and an educator.
 Through it, I discovered that creating meaningful social impact drove my sense of purpose, regardless of where the impact was being created.
-In the process,I realized the importance of empathy and community as an educator, values I now apply as a teaching assistant.
+In the process, I realized the importance of empathy and community as an educator, values I now apply as a teaching assistant.

-<a href="https://shruti-misra.github.io/husky100/" class="btn btn--success">Go to the Next Page</a>
 <a href="https://shruti-misra.github.io/husky100/" class="btn btn--info">Go back to the Main Page</a>
+<a href="https://shruti-misra.github.io/husky100/engine/" class="btn btn--success">Go to the Next Page</a>